lennartj/jguru-codestyle/src/site/markdown/index.md

 development and delivery process.
 This is in part usability engineering for the development process, and in part a lot of experience in software development ... all in one repo.

-The jGuru Codestyle project provides parents and plugin configuration for [Kotlin development](http://www.kotlinlang.org), mainly on the Java Virtual Machine and JavaScript platforms.
+The jGuru Codestyle project provides parents and plugin configuration for Java and
+[Kotlin development](http://www.kotlinlang.org), mainly on the Java Virtual Machine and JavaScript platforms.
 At the time of this writing, most code-quality maven plugins require Java sources to operate on - Kotlin equivalents are currently few and far between.
-Also, most build-style plugins are currently geared towards the Java 8 release.
+Also, most build-style plugins are currently geared towards the Java 11 release.
 The intended structure and responsibilities of projects/artifacts within repositories could/should be ordered as illustrated in the image below: